JuliaGeometry/OldImmutableArrays.jl/README.md

 ## TODO

-- Add a complete test suite.
+- Add a more complete correctness test suite.
+- Add a performance benchmark test suite.
 - Add projective geometry.

 ## Status

 The implementation is, in intention at least, fairly feature-complete.
-However, vast amounts of the code are as yet untested.
-Please use caution.
+The code has been lightly tested, sufficient to give the author some degree of confidence in its correctness, but be warned that it is still fairly immature.

 ## Credits